darienmt/darienmt.github.io/_posts/2016-03-21-advent-of-code-day-21.markdown

 You win!

-After this long descriptions, you are almost lost and wondering what is the puzzle about.
+After this long descriptions, you are almost lost and wondering what the puzzle is.
 We need to find the minimum amount of gold we need to spend to win the fight.
 The Boss hit points, damage and armor score are the puzzle input.

 First, we need to create some data structures to represent the Player and an item it can buy from the local shop:

 {% gist 3a24720eb22a9ffd13f22e1ca8b97f9f %}

 The possible combinations the Player have to buy at the local shop are not too many.
-In order to find the minimum gold needed to win, we could calculate all the possible combinations of items to buy at the local shop, and calculate the results for each one of them storing the result in a collection along with the cost of the items.
-Once we have that, we need to filter the fights the Player won and find the minimum cost:
+To find the minimum gold needed to win, we could calculate all the possible combinations of items to buy at the local shop, and calculate the results for each one of them storing the result in a collection along with the cost of the items.
+Once we have that, we need to filter the fights the Player won and found the minimum cost:

 {% gist 1e911fe67f72c6fb623ea25839d834fb %}